kamalviswanad/idiosyncratic/README.md

 First download the code file from this repository. <br>
 Now include the file in your project. <br>
 Finally call the function:
-     Idiosyncratic( //Type your Company/Website name, //Use a separator(to separate name and ID) ).
+     Idiosyncratic( //Type your Company/Website name, //Use a separator(to separate name and ID) ).  <br>
+Rememer the arguments are necessary.
+If you dont want them, just give them an empty string.

                                            TADA !!!!
 You just generated a Idiosyncratic ID.